 - practicing gratitude for the invitation into relative stillness during our busy and intellectual day.

 This is affectionate awareness in action – being in the moment rather than wanting to rush through to the next moment.

 Ritual to Motivate

 “I begin each day of my life with a ritual; I wake up at 5:30 A.M., put on my workout clothes, my leg warmers, my sweatshirts, and my hat.
 I walk outside my Manhattan home, hail a taxi, and tell the driver to take me to the Pumping Iron gym at 91st street and First Avenue, where I workout for two hours.
 The ritual is not the stretching and weight training I put my body through each morning at the gym; the ritual is the cab.
 The moment I tell the driver where to go I have completed the ritual.

 It’s a simple act, but doing it the same way each morning habitualizes it — makes it repeatable, easy to do.
 It reduces the chance that I would skip it or do it differently.
-It is one more item in my arsenal of routines, and one less thing to think about.”
+It is … one less thing to think about.”

 I invite you to think about something in your daily life as a ritual and notice how different it feels when you do this.
 For example, how does it feel to consider your morning coffee as a ritual?
 Or your evening bed-time routine?
 Or your getting ready for the gym routine?
 Or your preparing a meal routine?
 How is it to slow down just one thing in your daily life and consider that as special, as an act of self-compassion and self-care?
 How is it to mark that thing in your day as self-compassion and self-care practice?